-subject to specified initial data $S(0) = S_0$.
+subject to specified initial data $S(0)\!=\!S_0$.

-Using a simple Monte Carlo method with a numerical discretisation with first order weak convergence, to achieve a root-mean-square error of $\bO(\eps)$ would require $\bO(\eps^{-2})$ independent paths, each with $\bO(\eps^{-1})$ timesteps, giving a computational complexity which is $\bO(\eps^{-3})$.
-However, Giles introduced a new multilevel Monte Carlo (MLMC) approach \cite{giles08,giles08b} which reduces the cost to $\bO(\eps^{-2})$ under certain circumstances.
-This multilevel approach, which is related to the two-level method of Kebaier \cite{kebaier05}, and Heinrich's multilevel approach for parametric integration \cite{heinrich01}, combines the results of simulations with different numbers of timesteps.
+Using a standard Monte Carlo method with a numerical discretisation with first order weak convergence, to achieve an RMS error of $\eps$ would require $\bO(\eps^{-2})$ independent paths, each with $\bO(\eps^{-1})$ timesteps, giving a computational complexity which is $\bO(\eps^{-3})$.
+However, the multilevel Monte Carlo (MLMC) approach of Giles \cite{giles08,giles08b} reduces the cost to $\bO(\eps^{-2})$ under certain circumstances.

 The key identity underlying the method is